LunarG/VulkanTools/CONTRIBUTING.md

 Strive for commits that implement a single or related set of functionality, using as many commits as is necessary (more is better).
 That said, please ensure that the repository compiles and passes tests without error for each commit in your pull request.
 Note that to be accepted into the repository, the pull request must [pass all tests](#testing your changes) on all supported platforms
--- the automatic Github Travis and AppVeyor continuous integration features will assist in enforcing this requirement.
+-- the automatic Github continuous integration features will assist in enforcing this requirement.

 #### **Testing Your Changes**
 * Run the existing tests in the repository before and after each of your commits to check for any regressions.